Sumandora/tarasande/README.md

 - 1.7.5 (?): Bed flag
 - 1.6.4 (?): Ender pearl
 - 1.6.4 (?): Book writing

-## TODO-List (General)
-- ClickGUI: Correctly save and calculate the positions of the panels when resizing ingame
-- ClickGUI: Make block picker more beautiful with icons
-- ClickGUI: Scaling for the whole GUI, so you can scale it for your MC Gui scale

 ## Notes
 - AutoTool: Axes can set shields on cooldown.
 Maybe implement that if possible axes are being used to set shields on cooldown before actually attacking with sword